 As a National Officer, you will have the opportunity to shape a rapidly growing company while building your professional network and making a difference in the community.
 Officers will receive training in project management, business communication and event planning skills, but at the end of the day, this opportunity will only be as rewarding as the amount of time invested into it.

-In addition, officers are expected to attend 1. two training sessions during the summer, 2. the HOSA Canada Spring Leadership conference in May, and 3. all in-person meetings for which the time and date will be given at least 2 weeks in advance.
+Officers are expected to attend 1. two training sessions during the summer, 2. the HOSA Canada Spring Leadership conference in May, and 3. all in-person meetings for which the time and date will be given at least 2 weeks in advance.

 National Officers are not allowed hold an executive position with their school chapter during their term and may not compete at the Spring Leadership Conference and/or the International Leadership Conference.